Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87

 The Tigers lost an American League record 119 games in 2003, but advanced to the World Series three years later, losing in five games to the St. Louis Cardinals.
 Near the end of a disappointing 2008 season, Ilitch said he and the team would review everything done to put the roster together but focusing on the $138 million payroll wasn't the priority.

-''I'm not afraid to go out and spend money,'' he said. ''It's been very costly, but I'm not going to change my ways.''
+''I'm not afraid to go out and spend money,'' Ilitch said. ''It's been very costly, but I'm not going to change my ways.''

+But Ilitch never got the chance to see his team win a World Series, despite spending millions of dollars on contracts for stars like Miguel Cabrera, Justin Verlander, Victor Martinez, Ivan Rodriguez and Prince Fielder.

+''I've never seen a man more dedicated to this community and to baseball than Mr. I,'' Tigers Executive Vice President and General Manager Al Avila said Friday in a statement. ''What he has done for this franchise, and for Detroit, is immeasurable.
+He was always there to give us whatever we needed because he wanted greatness and happiness for all of us - especially the fans.''

 The Tigers made the American League playoffs in 2011, a return to winning that brought more fans to Comerica Park.

-Tigers general manager Dave Dombrowski said Ilitch was simply driven to win.

-''He has a good feel for sports, baseball in particular, and that's always good when you're working for someone like that,'' Dombrowski said in 2010, shortly after Ilitch announced he would try to buy the Detroit Pistons.
-Ilitch had jumped in amid speculation another buyer might move the pro basketball team.
+The team last made the playoffs in 2014, losing to the Baltimore Orioles.

+''We won a lot.
+I wish we would have won the ultimate world championship for him,'' former Tigers General Manager Dave Dombrowski told The Associated Press on Friday. ''He loved the city of Detroit and the state of Michigan and its fans.''

 Ilitch is survived by his wife, seven adult children, 22 grandchildren and three great-grandchildren.